We spend much of our family lives in the car.

 This one is just a good safety rule, even if you don't have a passenger-side air bag.

-No touching window, radio, DVD or CD player, or any other controls unless expressly directed to do so by the driver.
+No touching window, radio, or any other controls unless expressly directed to do so by the driver.

 Passengers must put leftovers and wrappers in the car trash can or in a bag that can be tossed upon arriving home or at the destination.